Access4Learning/sif3-framework-dotnet/README.md

 - Upgrade the GenericConsumer to take a solutionId.
 - Improved logging of error messages.
 - Added the Training Exercises (AU) document.

+**Dec 22, 2014 - 0.16.1 Added documentation for URL postfix extensions**

+- Added documentation to explain how to specify MIME Types using URL postfix extensions (Simple SIF).
+- Enabled URL postfix extensions for MIME Types in the demo AU Provider.